Searchbreed

 Feeding a Norwegian Elkhound

-Scandinavian moose hunter. ~1,000-1,300 kcal/day.
+Scandinavian moose hunter.
+Calorie needs vary with size, age, neuter status, and activity.
 Hardy breed with efficient metabolism.

 Key nutrients